 Hard Drive

-Mining some cryptocurrencies can be done through a browser.
-Browser-based issuance through a scripting language utilises the computing power of website visitors.
-This allows cryptocurrency miners to significantly reduce hardware and power costs.
+It is also possible for users to mine some cryptocurrencies with the help of a browser.
+Browser-based emission by making use of a scripting language takes advantage of the computing resources of website visitors.
+This can allow cryptocurrency miners to drastically reduce hardware and power costs.

 Network node content

-In fact, the maintenance of network nodes is not cryptocurrency mining, but an associated service, a way of investing in cryptocurrency.
+In fact, network node maintenance is not mining and is only an associated service—one way of investment into cryptocurrency.

 How cryptocurrency issuance works